Understanding the Digital SAT (DSAT): A Complete Overview

 • Expression of Ideas: ~20%

-Covers algebra, problem-solving, data analysis, geometry, and trigonometry, with an on-screen calculator available throughout.
-The focus is still on real-world applications and logical reasoning.
-For more information, read about our blog on the length of the sat.
+Covers algebra, problem-solving, data analysis, geometry, and trigonometry, with the Desmos graphing calculator available throughout.
+The focus remains on real-world applications and logical reasoning.
+Students aiming to score 750+ on SAT Math should pay close attention to the Algebra and Advanced Math domains, which together make up 70% of the section.

 Each math module contains 22 questions, 20 scored and 2 unscored